Skip to Main Content

 - Maintain records of search results and follow up with alerts and updates as needed.

-The MSK research informationists have special training in conducting systematic reviews and have created a workshop for MSK staff interested in pursuing this type of research.
-The workshop (Demystifying the Systematic Review Process) will take between 4 to 4.5 hours and can be given as one session or broken down into a series of sessions, depending on the availability of the group.
+We also offer a workshop (Demystifying the Systematic Review Process, 4 to 4.5 hrs).
+This workshop and can be given as one session or broken down into a series of sessions, depending on the availability of the group.
 To learn more about this workshop or to schedule a date that works for your team, please contact Donna Gibson.

 Documents for Researchers